“It Was Challenging, It Was Exciting, and It Was Worth It”

 Greenlight: What advice do you have for other adoptive parents?

 Be honest with yourself, know your limits, and be committed if you’re going to do it.

 May is National Foster Care Month.
 There are over 440,000 children in foster care in the U.S. today.
 Youth in care are there at no fault of their own.
 In Illinois alone, there are 17,920 children currently in foster care.
 Reunification is typically the goal for these children and their families, but in Illinois, over 3,300 children in foster care are waiting for adoptive families.
 Most of the youth in care who are waiting to be adopted are part of sibling groups and are school-aged.
-We have a team of Child-Centered Adoption Recruiters through Wendy’s Wonderful Kids, a program of the Dave Thomas Foundation for Adoption.
+We have a team of Family Development Specialists through Wendy’s Wonderful Kids, a program of the Dave Thomas Foundation for Adoption.
 This program is up to three times more effective at serving older youth, sibling groups, children with special needs, and other children who have been in foster care the longest.
-Call the Center for Law and Social Work today at 1-800-572-2390 if you are interested in taking the next steps in becoming a licensed foster parent.
+Call Greenlight Family Services today at 1-800-572-2390 if you are interested in taking the next steps in becoming a licensed foster parent.
 It is only through the selflessness and compassion of foster parents like Felicia and her husband in which children awaiting adoption are able to find their forever families.
 As Felicia said, it’s challenging, it’s exciting, and it’s worth it.

 Visit the “Services” tab of our website to learn more about our programs spanning all the way from adoption and foster care to backup planning and adult guardianship and beyond.